Solar Panel Output Drop? How to Diagnose and Fix Efficiency Loss

 3. Compare to the same calendar period last year

-4. Correct for obvious weather differences if possible (check BOM historical solar radiation data for your area)
+4. Correct for obvious weather differences (check BOM historical solar radiation data for your area)

-If you’re seeing a 10% or larger unexplained drop versus the same period in a prior year, you likely have a real problem worth investigating.
+A 10% or larger unexplained drop versus the same period last year means you have a real problem worth investigating.

 • Dust storms or strong inland wind events

-• Extended dry periods (no rain to rinse even surface dust)
+• Extended dry periods (no rain to rinse surface dust)

-• Heavy bird season activity (nesting and roosting peaks in spring)
+• Heavy bird season activity (nesting peaks in spring)

-• Bushfire smoke events (fine carbon particulates settle on panels and resist rain washoff)
+• Bushfire smoke events (fine carbon particulates resist rain washoff)

 • Pollen season in high-pollen areas (Melbourne, Adelaide hills, coastal NSW)